O2 Academy Glasgow

 121 Eglinton Street,

 No one has favorited this theater yet

 Previous Names: New Bedford Picture House, Bedford Picture House

+Located in the Lauriston/Eglinton Street district on the south side of the city centre.
 Built on the site of an earlier New Bedford Picture House (1924) which was destroyed by fire in 1932, the re-built New Bedford Picture House opened on 31st December 1932.
 The auditorium was decorated in a jazz-moderne zig-zag design to the plans of architects Lennox and McMath.

 It was sold to Greens circuit in 1936 and they operated it as a move-over house from their main Playhouse Theatre.

 The Bedford Picture House closed on 8th July 1983 and became one of the city’s busiest bingo clubs until it closed in 1993 and the building was boarded up and left empty.